OmkarBansod02/CrimeAlert-app/README.md

 - Prisma with Neon Database
 - NextAuth.js for Authentication
 - Tailwind CSS
-- React Hook Form
+- React Hook
-- Google GeminiAI
+- Google Gemini
 - BCrypt for Password Encryption

 ## <a name="quick-start">🤸 Quick Start</a>